 10. KASESPATZLE- AUSTRIA

-One thing very famous in Austria is trekking.
+A very popular activity in Austria is trekking.
 It is almost the biggest activity during the holidays and on the weekends.
-You will see families and couples walking around though tracks.
 Their secret to retaining their energy during these trekking sessions is to eat Kasespatzle!
-The dish is coming from the Alpine regions of Austria.
-It is the Austrian style of mac & cheese.
-Maybe those were inspired from Austria as well?
-Spatzle is dumplings which are more pasta-like and kase means cheese in Austrian German language.
-The whole dish is very nutritious, topped also with fried pancetta and fried onions.
-The name of the dish can be changed but in Vorarlberg, you would find it in this way.
+The dish comes from the Alpine regions of Austria and is essentially the Austrian style of mac & cheese.
+Spatzle is dumplings which are more similar in texture and structure to pasta and kase means cheese in the Austrian German language.
+The whole dish is very nutritious and is topped with fried pancetta and fried onions.
+The name of the dish is changed depending on the region but in Vorarlberg it is said this way.
 After a good long trekking, eat kasespatzle at Gasthof Vermala, along with their house wine.

 Address: Alte Landstr.
 262a ,-6791 St. Gallenkirch

 Ochutnejte tzv.
 Käsespätzle nebo-li sýrové špecle s osmaženou cibulkou. Špecle jsou vaječné nudle nebo noky tradičně podávané v rakouské kuchyni.
 V některých případech se špecle rozlišují podle tvaru – podlouhlým nudlím se v němčině říká Spatzen a kulatým nokům Knöpfle.
 Podávají se jako příloha i samostatně. 👨🍳 #baranekresorts #pensionbaranek #ubytovanivalpach #alpy #kasespatzle #rakousko #austria